evmcnb/quartz/content/Pearls/Anion gap.md

 * Tells what the body is doing - creating more acid eg DKA, lactic acidosis
 - The normal anion gap depends on serum phosphate and serum albumin concentrations
 - An elevated anion gap strongly suggests the presence of a metabolic acidosis
-- The normal anion gap varies with different assays, but is typically 4 to 12mmol/L (if measured by ion selective electrode; 8 to 16 if measured by older technique of flame photometry)
+- The normal anion gap varies with different assays, but is typically 8-14 mmol/L

 **HIGH ANION GAP METABOLIC ACIDOSIS (HAGMA)**
 - Lactate